-If you were able to recover the portion of your tooth that chipped off, keep it moist by putting it in a glass of milk.
+If your entire tooth has come out, keep it moist by putting it in a glass of milk.
 The calcium found in milk will help you keep your tooth alive while traveling to the dentist.
 If no milk is available, stick the tooth in your gums, being careful not to swallow it.
 The faster you get to your dentist at Lovett Dental Corpus Christi, the more likely they will be able to repair your tooth.

 When applying a porcelain veneer, the dentist smooths away a portion of your tooth’s enamel to clear room for the veneer.
 First, the dentist will make an impression of your tooth.
 Then, the dentist sends the impression off to a lab where they create a veneer.
 Once the lab crafts the permanent veneer, the dentist will bond it to your tooth.
 With modern technology, veneers now last up to 30 years.

 With dental bonding, a dentist cements a composite resin or porcelain material to the surface of a tooth.
 Ultraviolet rays adhere the material to your tooth, and shaping fits the material to your tooth.
 A bond can last up to 10 years before you have to get it redone.